 Spanning five days, this event aims to reinforce undergraduate and graduate training in traditional buildings, construction techniques and materials, as well as support new surveyors and other specialists in this field.
 The course also provides essential continuing professional development (CPD) opportunities for qualified members.

-Benefit from a choice of lectures, case studies and practical workshops with unprecedented access to leading experts in the field.
-By attending, you will have a greater understanding of building conservation philosophy and techniques, as well as new skills to use within the workplace.
+Benefit from a choice of full days of lectures to case studies and practical workshops with unprecedented access to leading experts in the field, designed to provide you with a greater understanding of building conservation philosophy and techniques, as well as new skills to use within the workplace.

 Examine how historic buildings can be repaired, altered and updated without losing their character with in-depth sessions on a variety of topics, including: